techoopsie/oopsie-docs/_docs/application/what-is-an-application.md

 permalink: /docs/what-is-an-application/
 ---

 An *Application Model* acts like a template and holds a number of resources to store data.
-An applicaiton model can be released for later use on a Site.
+An application model can be released for later use on a Site.

 An Application contains: